KGNS-TV: Analog-to-digital conversion

 On April 8, 2004, KGNS-TV launched its digital signal on UHF channel 15, becoming the first television station in the Laredo market to operate a digital broadcast television signal.
-KGNS-TV discontinued Its analog signal and began broadcasting exclusively on a digital-only signal on June 12, 2009.
+KGNS-TV discontinued its analog signal and began broadcasting exclusively digital on June 12, 2009.
 The station vacated its pre-transition digital channel 15, and moved its digital channel allocation to its former analog VHF channel 8.
 KGNS-TV began broadcasting high-definition programming on its digital signal in October 2008.